CPR vs. AED: Understanding the Lifesaving Differences

 How does an AED work?

 When a person is in VF or VT, the nerve impulses being sent from the brain to the heart are so confusing that the heart cannot work properly and usually flutters or twitches instead of beating.
 An AED will shock the heart to stop it from spasming.
-The hope is that the nerve impulses will “re-set” and resume their normal pattern so that the heart can begin beating normally again.
+The hope is that the nerve impulses will “re-set” and resume their normal pattern so that the heart begins beating normally again.

 Where can I find an AED?

 AEDs are common in public locations, including major department stores, shopping centers, airports, grocery stores, and public transit vehicles.
-Your workplace likely has one too, and you may want to consider buying one for your home if your family has a history of heart disease.
-However, your first step in a medical emergency should always be to call 911, and 911 operators can usually tell you where the closest AED is.
+Your workplace likely has one too, and you want to consider buying one for your home if your family has a history of heart disease.
+However, your first step in a medical emergency should always be to call 911, and 911 operators usually tell you where the closest AED is.
 First responders will always have one, so if you are without an AED, just do CPR until help arrives.
 Hopefully, we’ll soon have better ways to find AEDs, as there are many companies creating apps to locate all the AEDs around your location during an emergency.

 How do I use an AED?

 Before using the AED, make sure the patient is not lying in any puddles of water.
 If they are, move them to a drier area.
 Once they are in a safe location, turn on the AED.
 It will give you step-by-step instructions on what to do (or there should be written instructions with the AED).
 Essentially, you will need to expose the person’s chest, make sure it is dry, and trim any excess chest hair.
 Having too much hair will prevent the electrodes’ sticky pads from having a good connection with the person’s skin.
-Once you have done that, you can place the electrode pads on the person’s chest- one pad on the right-center of the person’s chest above the nipple and the other slightly below the other nipple and to the left of the ribcage.
-You may want to remove any metal objects like jewelry and underwire bras from the person, to prevent burns when the device shocks them.

 The device will analyze the patient’s heart and let you know if an electric shock is needed.
 Then, stand back and press the “shock” button on the AED to deliver a shock.
 Although don’t worry, if you happen to be touching the patient when the electrical shock occurs, you’ll likely only feel a slight tingle.